Starter-Kit

 window on the right handside you should see theData Layer

-.
+, which is automatically named with the country/region you pressed on.
 The âś… on the left of the Data Layer should be visible, indicating that this is the active layer.
 All your edits in the main windows will now be part of thisData Layer

-3. Map your First Line
+6. Map your First Line

 Mapping is an iterative process, so you will make mistakes.
 However, this should not stop you from mapping; simply map what you can see in the imagery.
 Those who are new to the field should avoid altering existing data at all costs.
 However, you cannot break anything by adding new data, as this is constantly validated by our quality assurance tools.
 Now Start Mapping:

-- Copy the Coordiantes of your
+- Copy the Coordinates of your

 Good First Line

-and press theAdd Node
+and in JOSM press theAdd Node

 presets button.
-Enter the coordiantes here and press Ok.
-You should now see power towers that are not mapped at the end of a transmission line. - Now, press the last tower symbol at the end of the line.
-You should now be able to extend the line.
+Enter the coordinates here and press Ok.
+You should now see power towers that are not mapped at the end of a unfinished transmission line.
+Since you added a node which might not be on top of the actual tower, please remember to delete that node by pressing on

 - Search for the next power towers you can find and click on its footprint.